 1. A love for pets

-You must have a strong affection and way with pets before signing up as a sitter.
+You must have a strong affection and way with pets before you become a house sitter.
 Most homeowners have these furry companions, and her hoping to find someone to care for them too.
 The more passionate you are with animals, the more jobs you can land online.

 Pets often range from dogs to cats, fish to hamsters, lizards to birds, and more.
 Having one yourself or owning a farm is an extra touch.